-POLICY 104 LANDSCAPE CONSERVATION

-The Council will seek to preserve and enhance the quality of landscape throughout the District.

-The following landscape conservation areas are partly within the District as shown on the Proposals Map:

-LANDSCAPE CONSERVATION AREAS

-REF.
-PROPOSALS MAP SHEET LOCATION

-LCA.1 1,2,3 Upper Lea Valley, Childwickbury and Gorhambury

-LCA.2 4 Shenley Ridge
+POLICY 104 LANDSCAPE CONSERVATION The Council will seek to preserve and enhance the quality of landscape throughout the District.
+The following landscape conservation areas are partly within the District as shown on the Proposals Map: LANDSCAPE CONSERVATION AREAS REF.
+PROPOSALS LOCATION MAP SHEET LCA.1 1,2,3 Upper Lea Valley, Childwickbury and Gorhambury LCA.2 4 Shenley Ridge In these areas, the Council will not grant permission for any development that would adversely affect the high landscape quality.

-In these areas, the Council will not grant permission for any development that would adversely affect the high landscape quality.
+adversely affect the high landscape quality.
 Permission will be granted only for development proposals which pay regard to the setting, siting, design and external appearance.
 Landscape improvements will normally be required when development is permitted.